Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 TIME: 40 minutes to Purmamarca, 10 minutes to Maimara

 The bus terminal in Humahuaca is right on the main road in the center of town.
-Super easy to find and obvious.
-The drive is very windy and bumpy so prepare yourself if you get carsick easily.
+It is super easy to find and very obvious.
+The drive from Humahuaca to Iruya is very winding and bumpy so prepare yourself if you get carsick easily.
 Choose a seat in the front of the bus.
 There are a few stops along the way where people are selling tortilla rellena.
-The last 1.5 hours of the ride are along incredibly windy dirt roads that have you imagining your death.
+The last 1.5 hours of the ride are along zig-zag dirt roads that have you imagining your death.
+I suggest buying your bus ticket one day in advance.
+You can buy them at the window where you see signs for Iruya.

 PRICE: 650 pesos